KKChowdary/LBS_Application/README.md

 Webex

-This is a monorepo containing all officially maintained Cisco Webex JS SDK modules in the same repo. webex is a collection of node modules targeting our external APIs.
+This is a monorepo containing all officially maintained Cisco Webex JS SDK modules in the same repo. webex is a collection of node modules targeting webex Rest APIs.

 Clone the Repository and follow below instructions to run the application.